apache/fury-site/docs/guide/dart/xlang-serialization.md

 ```

 The declaration's field IDs, names, nullability, and wire-width annotations
 define the Dart-side xlang schema.
+An external declaration may explicitly list
+an accessible inherited target property, but Fory does not automatically scan
+the external target hierarchy.

 ## Dart to Java Example